armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 * Open an account with a VPS provider.
 We will use the example of Digital Ocean, but you can choose another VPS provider if you prefer, e.g. Bandwagon Host.
 * Install a terminal emulator on your PC.
 We will use XSHELL 6 from NetSarang.
 They offer a free license for home and school users.
 You could alternatively use PuTTY.
-* Assuming you have a Windows PC, download and unzip the ShadowsocksR-win-4.9.0.zip client for Windows from[https://github.com/shadowsocksrr/shadowsocksr-csharp/releases](https://github.com/shadowsocksrr/shadowsocksr-csharp/releases).
+* Assuming you have a Windows PC, download and unzip the ShadowsocksR-win-4.9.0.zip client for Windows from [https://github.com/shadowsocksrr/shadowsocksr-csharp/releases](https://github.com/shadowsocksrr/shadowsocksr-csharp/releases).
-* Download and install Firefox browser, which we will use for connecting through the ShadowsocksR client to the VPS.
+* You can use Edge, Firefox, or Chrome to reach your server.
+We will use Firefox in this example.
 * You are going to need two passwords, one as a new root password for your server, and one for your ShadowsocksR password.
 You can generate strong passwords at [https://strongpasswordgenerator.com/](https://strongpasswordgenerator.com/).
 Examples:

 ```